Digital Bros

-Digital Bros is an Italian video game company that develops, publishes and distributes games.
+Digital Bros S.p.A. is an Italian video game company that develops, publishes and distributes games.
 It publishes games under its 505 Games subsidiary brand since 2007 and established video game development school, Digital Bros Game Academy, in 2014.
 Digital Bros was founded in 1989 as Halifax and the name is still used for distribution.

 Digital Bros is headquartered in Milan with offices in the United Kingdom, United States, France, Spain, Germany, China, Hong Kong and Japan.

 History

 1989–2000: Founding and growth

 Halifax S.p.A. was founded in 1989 in Milan, Italy, by the brothers Abramo and Raffaele Galante.
 In the 1990s, the company had the rights to distribute games of international publishers on the Italian market through its Halifax brand; including Pro Evolution Soccer, Tomb Raider and Resident Evil.
 It was listed on the STAR segment of the Italian Stock Exchange in 2000.

 Digital Bros also operated the European television channel Game Network from 1999 to 2006 and operated European servers for The Legend of Mir series and various other online games under the Game Network brand until 2009.